Akuli/asda/asdar/README.md

 ## Code Style

 The coding style is Linux kernel style-ish.
 The "-ish" stands for two things:
-1. It's ok if you don't follow the style exactly.
+1. I'm not nit-picky; it's ok if you don't follow the style exactly.
 I will likely accept your code as it is without complaining about style.
-(I don't have any contributors yet, but I would like to have someone writing this with me.)
+(I don't have many contributors yet, but I would like to have more people working on this with me.)
 2. Some things are done differently than in the kernel style:

     - Long lines are allowed.
 There is no limit.
 Break stuff to multiple lines